 7. Who Gives and Receives Lucky Red Envelopes?

-Traditionally, married adults give lucky red envelopes to children and unmarried adults.
-It’s a way to share blessings and pass on prosperity.
-Parents often slip envelopes under their children’s pillows on Lunar New Year’s Eve to ensure a year of good fortune.
+Traditionally, it’s married adults who hand out lucky red envelopes, gifting them to children and unmarried adults as a way to share blessings and pass on prosperity.
+It’s a sweet gesture rooted in care and good intentions.
+Some parents even tuck red envelopes under their kids’ pillows on Lunar New Year’s Eve—a little tradition meant to bring protection and good fortune for the year ahead.

 8. There’s a Polite Way to Receive Them